Learn more on this page:

 Regulations 4.1 – 4.3

-Subscribe for occasional email updates to strata legislation and the strata housing website.
+Subscribe for occasional emailed updates to strata legislation and the strata housing website.

-Find it fast: a site map listing all the strata housing webpages.
+Find it fast: a site map listing all the Province's strata housing webpages.

 The information on this website about strata housing is provided for the user’s convenience as a basic starting point; it is not a substitute for getting legal advice.
 Learn more about the site’s purpose and limits.
-The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted on each page: January 24, 2023.
+The content on this website is periodically reviewed and updated by the Province of British Columbia as per the date noted at the top of each web page.